Frequently Asked Questions

 Application Questions for Current Graduate Students

-Yes.
-If you are going to enroll during any semester of the 2017-18 academic school year (summer 2017, autumn 2017 or spring 2018) you are eligible for EHE scholarships.
-If you only plan to be enrolled for one semester your award may be altered to reflect your status but you would still be able to receive funding.
-Some money is better than no money at all.
+YYes.
+If you are going to enroll during any semester of the 2019-2020 academic school year (summer 2019, autumn 2019 or spring 2020) you are eligible for EHE scholarships.
+If you only plan to be enrolled for one semester your award may be adjusted accordingly.

 No. Graduate associate positions are handled by individual departments.
 You should check with your faculty advisor or department chair for more information on a graduate associate position (how to apply, when decisions will be made, etc.).
 You also may want to search throughout Ohio State for other open graduate associate positions.
 Other departments outside of EHE may be hiring.

 No. The EHE dissertation fellowship application process is handled by the EHE Office of Research.
 Your questions about dissertation research fellowships can be found there.